 Sustaining USArray Capabilities in Alaska examines “adopting” stations from the array into the existing seismic network operated by the Alaska Earthquake Center.
 The document's implementation plan was developed in response to years of stakeholder efforts, including the two-day workshop on longterm USArray sustainability hosted by the Arctic Research Consortium of the United States in November, 2016.

 The objectives of USArray adoption vary considerably in different regions of Alaska, as do costs and logistics.
 Thus, the implementation plan divides the state into three regions, each with its own set of priorities (Figure 1).
-The origin and goals of this plan are laid out on p.
-1-3 of the Sustaining USArray document.
-At minimum, please take a moment to read these.
+The origin and goals of this plan are laid out in the introduction of the Sustaining USArray document.
+At a minimum, please take a moment to read these.
 The document also includes a high-level budget summary and information about data management, products, and logistics.

 Arctic region: Introduce meaningful earthquake hazard assessment to the U.S. Arctic